NYUROAI/Capstone-VS/README.md

 Model Evaluation (`model_evaluation.ipynb`)
-- Visualizing the learning curve on train and validation set
+- Visualizing the learning curve on train and validation set based on prediction log
 - Display model performance on test set (dice score)
-- Show the top and worst predictions
+- Show the top and worst predictions with predicted tumor mask

 Evaluation Metrics
 - Make calculation of confidence score (`Confidence_Score.ipynb`) on the model prediction